Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Summary

 \section{Summary}

-In this work, we have performed a systematic study of the singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon, specifically the $\Omega^-\to \Xi^0\pi^-$, $\Xi^-\pi^0$, and $\Lambda K^-$ channels.
-Within the framework of the NRCQM, we first calculated the tree-level amplitudes for the DPE, CS, and PT processes arising from the quark-level transitions $s\to ud\bar{u}$ and $su\to ud$.
-In our calculations, we employ the numerical wave function of baryons based on spectroscopic support to extract the H.O. parameters, which will reduce the uncertainty of observables associated with phenomenological parameter inputs.
+In this work, we have performed a systematic study of the singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon, namely $\Omega^-\to \Xi^0\pi^-$, $\Xi^-\pi^0$, and $\Lambda K^-$.
+Within the NRCQM framework, we compute the tree-level decay amplitudes corresponding to the DPE, CS, and PT mechanisms originating from the quark-level transitions $s\to ud\bar{u}$ and $su\to ud$.
+For this calculation, we employ baryon numerical wave functions whose harmonic-oscillator parameters are fixed using available $\Xi$ states spectrum.
+This treatment effectively suppresses the uncertainties on predicted observables stemming from phenomenological parameter inputs.

 The DPE process, due to the absence of color suppression, clearly plays a dominant role.
 This results in the branching ratio of the $\Xi^0\pi^-$ channel being much larger than that of the $\Xi^-\pi^0$.
 Therefore, when the branching ratio of $\Xi^0\pi^-$ is consistent with the experiment, $\Xi^-\pi^0$ inevitably deviates significantly from the experimental data.
-On the other hand, the large branching fraction of $\Omega^-\to \Lambda K^-$ is successfully reproduced by the dominant contribution from the pole terms involving intermediate $\Xi$ resonances ($1^2S_{\frac12^+}$ and $1^2P_{\frac12^-}$ states).
+On the other hand, the large branching fraction of $\Omega^-\to \Lambda K^-$ is successfully reproduced by the dominant contribution from the pole terms involving intermediate $\Xi$ resonances ($1^2S_{1/2^+}$ and $1^2P_{1/2^-}$ states).

-Considering both the $s\to ud\bar{u}$ ($W$-emission) and $su\to ud$ ($W$-exchange) weak mechanisms, our results show that they cannot simultaneously describe the experimental branching ratios of these three channels.
-The main discrepancy lies in the $\Xi^-\pi^-$ channel, whose predicted branching ratio is significantly underestimated due to the much smaller amplitude of the CS process compared to the dominant DPE and pole term amplitudes.